 While each resume should be unique to fit the job description, here are the important details to keep in mind for each section of your freelance resume.

 Contact info and portfolio link

-No matter what kind of work you do, always include your full name, email address, phone number and mailing address (including zip code).
+No matter what kind of work you do, always start with sharing your full name, email address, phone number, and mailing address (including zip code).
 Contact info is important for potential clients to get a hold of you, and for applicant tracking systems if applying through a form.

 Freelancers should also ALWAYS include a link to their portfolio.
 If you don’t have one, you need one.
 A freelancer’s best assets are their samples, and a resume can’t showcase those samples.

 This section is the main focus of the freelance resume.
 It’s your chance to call out specific projects you’ve worked on.
 You can separate it into various sections if need be.
-For example, Content Marketing, SEO and Social Media Management.
 Each project mentioned should only use a single bullet point.
 Keep them short!